Boris Johnson to follow Cabinet decisions with more cabinet reshuffle | ExBulletin

 Boris Johnson to follow Cabinet decisions with more cabinet reshuffle

-Boris Johnson is expected to continue his cabinet reshuffle as he reshapes the lower ranks following an overhaul of some of the most senior Cabinet positions.
+Boris Johnson is expected to continue his cabinet reshuffle as he reshapes the junior ranks following an overhaul of some of Cabinet’s top positions.

 The PM reshuffled his first spot on Wednesday evening during a day in which Liz Truss appointed the Conservative first female foreign minister, Dominic Raab was demoted and Gavin Williamson was sacked.